 When considering whether a meal break or lunch period is to be paid or unpaid, the employer must consider the amount of time the employee is relieved from duty and the purpose for the break.
-Bona fide meal periods that typically last for a period of thirty minutes or longer may be paid or unpaid, based on the discretion of the employer.
-However, any meal break or rest period that lasts for twenty minutes or less must be paid.
+Bona fide meal periods that typically last for a period of thirty-minutes or longer may be paid or unpaid as determined by the employer.
+However, any meal break or rest period that lasts twenty-minutes or less must be paid.

-- Whenever an employer authorizes one or more employee break times, or meal times, of twenty (20) consecutive minutes or less during a work day, the employer shall treat the break time or meal time as compensable time. §42CSR 8-11.3(a) - Whenever an employer authorizes one or more employee break times or meal times that typically last for thirty consecutive minutes or longer during a work day, the employer may treat the break or meal period as non-work time. §42CSR 8-11.3(b) - "Break time" or "break period", when authorized by an employer, means a rest period of short duration lasting up to twenty minutes that must be counted as hours worked. §42CSR 5-3.3. - Federal guidelines consider rest periods of short duration, usually twenty minutes or less, to be counted as hours worked.
-Bona fide meal periods, which typically last thirty minutes or more, generally need not be considered as work time.
+- Whenever an employer authorizes one or more employees a break or meal time of twenty (20) consecutive minutes or less during a work day, the employer shall treat the break time or meal time as compensable time. §42CSR 8-11.3(a) - Whenever an employer authorizes one or more employee break times or meal times that typically last for thirty consecutive minutes or longer during a work day, the employer may treat the break or meal period as non-work time. §42CSR 8-11.3(b) - "Break time" or "break period", when authorized by an employer, means a rest period of short duration lasting up to twenty-minutes that must be counted as hours worked. §42CSR 5-3.3. - Federal guidelines consider rest periods of short duration, usually twenty-minutes or less, to be counted as hours worked.
+Bona fide meal periods, which typically last thirty-minutes or more, generally need not be considered as work time.